developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/samples/multibarcode1/index.md

 ##Overview
 This sample demonstrates simultaneous scanning of multiple barcodes using new capabilities in the Barcode API [Barcode/Scanning APIs](/emdk-for-android/6-10/api) introduced with EMDK for Android 6.8.
 These APIs work independently of any [Data Capture profiles](/emdk-for-android/6-10/mx/data-capture/barcode).

+#### Notes

+* **This sample illustrates a single use-case** for implementing multi-barcode features; it is not meant to provide a comprehensive example of the many ways this feature could be used.
->**Note**: As of EMDK 6.8, DataWedge can no longer be configured for data capture through Profile Manager.
+* **DataWedge cannot be configured for data capture through Profile Manager** when using EMDK-A 6.8 and higher.
 Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.

 The available actions in the [Barcode/Scanning API](/emdk-for-android/6-10/api) are: